MPins/Taproot-Lightning-Channels-Workshop/README.md

 The notebooks will start up an instance of bitcoind in regtest mode so that transactions can be validated and broadcasted on regtest.

 Participants will build the following transactions from scratch during the session:
+- lightning node keys derivation
 - channel funding transaction
 - initial commitment transaction
-- pending htlc commitment transaction
+- in-flight htlc commitment transaction
-- htlc timeout and successful transactions
 - collaborative closing transaction
-- unilateral closing transaction

 ## Background